ddrmv/d-meowbook/README.md

 The project was created in two weeks by six Makers students, to improve our understanding of JavaScript and to practice working in a team with agile and scrum practices, pair programming, problem solving, test-driving, github workflow.

+The initial state of the project includes database setup and a barebones web app.
+Additional functionality has been added by the team, complete with design, implementation and full test coverage.

 Deployed heroku app: https://dmeowbook.herokuapp.com/

 # Tech Stack